lincaluh/stumpless-logger/README.md

 simplicity, performance, or necessity.
 Here are the differences that are relevant to you if you're already familiar with or using other loggers.

  * The default output with no arguments is `stdout` instead of `/dev/log`.
  * The time quality structured data element is not included (pending Stumpless implementation of this feature).
+ * Network servers IP version and protocol are specified together such as `--tcp4` rather than separately via `-T` or `-d` flags independent of the `-n` flag.
+This is to support the specification of multiple targets using different combinations in a single invocation.
  * The following flags/modes of operation are not supported:
    * `--rfc3164` for the RFC 3164 BSD syslog format of messages